pyrocko/pyrocko/doc/tutorials/trace_handling.rst

 Shift a trace
 --------------------------
-This shifts a trace to a specified time with :py:meth:`pyrocko.trace.Trace.shift`
+This shifts a trace to a specified time with :meth:`pyrocko.trace.Trace.shift`

 ::